nodsup-halnux/Advanced-Hoon/Advanced_Cores/readme.md

 Again, consider a computation {X} that accepts iron-cores of a certain shape.
 Relative to our interface, we cast a specific iron-core that has a contravariant relationship - so the sample can be a super-type, and the return type of the computational arms can be a super-type.

 **So why is the sample write-only?** Consider the fact that our sample is a super-type - and has a default value.
 It could be the case that this default value falls outside of the output scope of our computation {X}.
 So if we call our iron-gate with such a default value, we can produce an output that is completely outside our type nesting (consider {SuperSet} - {Subset} as our output).
 So we force computation {X} to write a type-safe value to the sample - by restricting read access.
-This way, {X} must know to put a type safe input in our iron-gate when used, helping to ensure a type-safe output.
+This way, {X} must take care and know to put a type safe input in our iron-gate when used, helping to ensure a type-safe output.

 #### Lead Cores: